Just-Some-Bots/MusicBot/_docs/using/updating.md

 ![GitHub release](https://img.shields.io/github/release/Just-Some-Bots/MusicBot.svg?style=flat-square)

-> If you are updating your bot from version before 1.9.7-rc2 you must follow the instructions in the 'Manual update' section.
+> If you are updating your bot from the version before 1.9.7-rc2 you must follow the instructions in the 'Manual update' section.

 Before updating, make sure to read the [latest changes](/changelog), as some behaviour may have changed significantly.